tobiasniehoff/imputation_plant_breeding/README.md

 **simulated_data_ped.txt** is a text file that denotes the pedgree of the individuals.

-**simulated_map** is a text file with the genetic map of all 20000 markers on all 9 chromosomes.
+**simulated_map.txt** is a text file with the genetic map of all 20000 markers on all 9 chromosomes.

 **simulated_map3.txt** is a text file with the genetic map of 3000 markers that are on the 3k low-density panel.